Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Paurotis palm is a small to medium sized tree with fanning fronds

-Florida Palm Tree Identification: The paurotis palm is identified by its light green-colored fronds that fan out, giving the slender palm a spiky appearance.
+Florida Palm Tree Identification: The Paurotis palm is identified by its light green-colored fronds that fan out, giving the slender palm a spiky appearance.

-Alexander Palm Tree (Ptychosperma elegans)
+Solitaire Palm Tree (Ptychosperma elegans)

 Alexander Palm Tree